Macedonian literature

 Macedonian literature (македонска книжевност) begins with the Ohrid Literary School in the First Bulgarian Empire (nowadays North Macedonia) in 886.
 These first written works in the dialects of the Old Church Slavonic were religious.
 The school was established by St. Clement of Ohrid.
 The Macedonian recension at that time was part of the Old Church Slavonic and it did not represent one regional dialect but a generalized form of early Eastern South Slavic.
 The standardization of Macedonian in the 20th century provided good ground for further development of the modern Macedonian literature and this period is the richest one in the history of the literature itself.

 History

 Macedonian was not officially recognized until the establishment of Macedonia as a constituent republic of communist Yugoslavia in 1945.
-Krste Petkov Misirkov in his Za Makedonskite raboti (1903; On the Macedonian Matters) and in the literary periodical Vardar (established 1905) helped to create the foundations of Macedonian language and literature.
+Krste Petkov Misirkov in his Za Makedonckite raboti (1903; On the Macedonian Matters) and in the literary periodical Vardar (established 1905) helped to create the foundations of Macedonian language and literature.
 These efforts were continued after World War I by Kosta Racin, who wrote mainly poetry in Macedonian and propagated its use through the literary journals of the 1930s.
 Racin's poems in Beli mugri (1939; White Dawns), which include many elements of oral folk poetry, were prohibited by the government of pre-World War II Yugoslavia.
 Some writers, such as Kole Nedelkovski, worked and published abroad because of political pressure.
+In addition in the year 1925 the Greek government issued a schoolbook called the Abecedar in the Lerin dialect in order to educate the Slavic speakers of Greek Macedonia.